 Getting Started with API.ai

 An Intent is a list of examples of user inputs.
 Let’s say, to begin a chat, a user might say: “Hi”, “Hi there”, “Wassup”, “Hello” or “Anybody there?”.
 So these examples are fed in the Intent, and API.ai uses Machine Learning to learn for them.
-Thus, when we launch the app, if the user says “Hey”, API.ai recognises it because it has learned from similar examples.
+Thus, when we launch the app if the user says “Hey”, API.ai recognizes it because it has learned from similar examples.

 Similarly, you can add Text Responses to each Intent mentioned earlier and test them.
 So until now, using API.ai, we have created a powerful bot which understands the user input and gives an appropriate text response.